 With field-based experiences, aspiring teachers in Texas get to develop practical skills.
 They become confident in their classroom management skills and learn how to apply pedagogical theories in real-world settings.

-Here are the main requirements currently in place for FBEs in Texas:
+In addition to the highlights above, here are some additional requirements currently in place for FBEs in Texas:

-• The in-person experience must be done under the supervision of a certified teacher and at a public school accredited by the TEA or other approved schools.
+- The in-person experience must be done under the supervision of a certified teacher and at a public school accredited by the TEA or other approved schools.
+FBEs must be completed after initial enrollment into an EPP.

 You must complete your FBEs and other pre-service requirements in order to receive your statement of eligibility which allows you to gain employment and begin your internship.